Kanban views allow you to lay out your data like stacks of notecards for quick visual reference.

 You can define and manage your Kanban view filters by opening the Filter dropdown in the view navigation bar.
 In the example below, we apply a filter that will only include records where the RYG icon is green.

 Similarly, sorting allows you to define criteria to configure the order in which your records appear in your Sheet view.
 You can apply multiple sorts to a view, and you can control the order in which sorts are applied by reordering them using the drag handle at the left of each sort condition.

 You can define and manage your Kanban view sorting rules by opening the Sort dropdown in the view navigation bar.
 In the example below, we apply a sorting rule that will alphabetize records by their task name.

 Rename, Copy, and Delete

 You can minimize stacks by clicking on the minimize button in the top right corner of each stack.
-Minimized stacks are still there and can be expanded back by clicking on the stack name.
+Minimized stacks retain all of their data, and can be expanded by clicking anywhere on the minimized stack.

 Create a New Row

 You can add a new row – or "card" – to each stack by selecting clicking the + New row button below the title of the stack you want to add a row to.
 The Expand row dialog will open, letting you add data for that new card.
 When you add a new row in a Kanban view, the row is inserted after the last non-empty row in the primary view.